wkeeling/selenium-wire/README.rst

     request = driver.wait_for_request('/api/products/12345/')

 * Note that ``driver.wait_for_request()`` doesn't *make* a request, it just *waits* for a previous request made by some other action.
+* Note that because the ``path`` can be a regex, you must escape special characters such as question marks with a slash.

 The ``wait_for_request()`` method will return the first *fully completed* request it finds that matches the supplied path.
 Fully completed meaning that the response must have returned.
 The method will wait up to 10 seconds by default but you can vary that with the ``timeout`` argument: